 Many men worry that a vasectomy could cause serious problems — but these fears are unfounded.
 For example, a vasectomy won't:

 - Increase your risk of certain cancers.
-Although there have been some concerns about a possible link between vasectomy and testicular cancer in the past, there's no proven link.
+Although there have been some concerns about a possible link between vasectomy and testicular or prostate cancer in the past, there's no proven link.

 - Increase your risk of heart disease.
 As with cancer fears, there doesn't appear to be any link between vasectomy and heart problems.